-Pros: Solid steel construction, two part assembly, great ultrabase build table, free 1kg spool of PLA in box, filament sensor, electronics are enclosed in base, on/off switch, small footprint.
+Pros: Solid steel construction, two part assembly, great ultrabase build table, free 1kg spool of PLA in box, filament sensor, electronics are enclosed in base but easy to access, on/off switch, small footprint.
+All belts are accessible, and z axis uses rigid couplers and two limits on either side.

 Pros: Adaptable DIY build, good first printer to learn assembly, v-wheels are quieter than linear bearings, large maker community to help fill in blanks, heat bed has insulation underneath which is convenient closest part is acrylic.